Cameron-Grams/vimrc/README.md

 # My Vimrc

-updated to reflect preferences and changes
+Updated to reflect preferences and changes as new ideas develop

-the ### install_vime8.sh ### script will add features such as copy and past to the global clipboard
+The "install_vime8.sh" script will add features such as copy and past to the global clipboard